 Michaelmas Term (October-December)

-Archives and Sources (15 credits)
+Themes, Reading and Sources (30 credits)

 Perspectives on Social Research (15 credits)